 Paul Smith, Global Compliance Marketing Specialist at Agilent Technologies, began his portion of the May 24 Redica webinar, “Are Laboratories Perpetuating Data Integrity Problems?” by referring to the PIC/S document.

-[Related: View the webinar recording, including the presentation, for FREE here.]
+[Related: View the webinar recording, including the presentation, here.]

 He explained that global regulators want to see organizations move toward implementing technical solutions with technical controls when it comes to data integrity in the laboratory.
 This was a point he and his co-presenter Bob McDowall, a pharma consultant, returned to time and again throughout the webinar.